nirelbaz/meniai/README.md

 # MeniAI

 **MeniAI** is a revolutionary command-line tool that redefines how developers integrate AI into their workflows.
-Create task-specific AI bots that live alongside your project, evolving and adapting based on user feedback.
-These bots streamline routine development tasks and can be used locally on demand or fully automated within your CI/CD pipeline.
+Create task-specific AI agents that live alongside your project, evolving and adapting based on user feedback.
+These agents streamline routine development tasks and can be used locally on demand or fully automated within your CI/CD pipeline.

 ![MeniAI Demo](https://storage.googleapis.com/meniaipublic/meniai2.gif)